-- TLS v1.2 with the following algorithm tested cipher suites.
-The protocol algorithms have been tested by the CAVP (see certificate #s above) but no parts of this protocol, other than the KDF, have been tested by the CAVP and CMVP. - TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256 for communication with Network Security Manager (NSM) (Note: This is restricted to RSA-2048) - SSH v2 with the following algorithm tested cipher suites.
-The protocol algorithms have been tested by the CAVP (see certificate #s above) but no parts of this protocol, other than the KDF, have been tested by the CAVP and CMVP. - Key Exchange methods (i.e., key establishment methods): EC Diffie-hellman-256-SHA2 - Public Key methods (i.e., authentication methods): SSH-ECDSA (Note: This is restricted to ECDSA P-256) - o Encryption methods: AES128-GCM, AES256-GCM - o MAC methods: HMAC-256, HMAC-512
+• TLS v1.2 with the following algorithm tested cipher suites.
+The protocol algorithms have been tested by the CAVP (see certificate #s above) but the protocol implementation itself has not been reviewed or tested by the CAVP or CMVP.

+TLS_ECDHE_RSA_WITH_AES_128_GCM_SHA256 for communication with Network Security Manager (NSM) (Note: This is restricted to RSA-2048)

+- SSH v2 with the following algorithm tested cipher suites.
+The protocol algorithms have been tested by the CAVP (see certificate #s above) but the protocol implementation itself has not been reviewed or tested by the CAVP or CMVP. - Key Exchange methods (i.e., key establishment methods): EC Diffie-hellman-P-256 SHA2 - Public Key methods (i.e., authentication methods): SSH-ECDSA (Note: This is restricted to ECDSA P-256) - o Encryption methods: AES128-GCM, AES256-GCM - o MAC methods: HMAC-256, HMAC-512

-AES GCM is used as part of TLS 1.2 cipher suite conformant to IG A.5 Scenario 1, RFC 5288 and SP 800-52 Rev2 Section 3.3.1.
+AES GCM is used as part of TLS 1.2 cipher suites conformant to IG A.5 Scenario 1, RFC 5288 and SP 800-52 Rev 2 Section 3.3.1.
 The construction of the 64-bit nonce_explicit part of the IV is deterministic via a monotonically increasing counter.
 The module ensures that that when the deterministic part of the IV uses the maximum number of possible values and new session key is established.
 The module generates new AES-GCM keys if the module loses power.
 AES GCM is also used as part of the SSHv2 cipher suites conformant to the IG A.5 Scenario 1 and RFCs 4252, 4253 and RFC 5647.
 The GCM re-key limit is set to 1 hour or 1 GB of payload traffic set as the threshold.
 Therefore, the invocation counter maximum of $2^{64} - 1$ is never reached nor are that many encryptions performed in a single session.
 When a session is terminated for any reason, a new key and new initial IV shall be derived.